 These studies look into two forms of potential impacts:

-- First is IMPINGEMENT; when adult organisms are trapped onto the screens as water is drawn into a facility’s cooling system.
+- IMPINGEMENT – When adult organisms are trapped onto the screens as water is drawn into a facility’s cooling system.

-- The second is ENTRAINMENT; when larval fish and other organisms are drawn into the facility through the traveling screen and impacted by plant processes.
+- ENTRAINMENT – When larval fish and other organisms are drawn into the facility through the traveling screen and impacted by plant processes.